 - Vardenafil (Levitra, Staxyn)

-All three medications work in much the same way.
-These drugs enhance the effects of nitric oxide, a natural chemical your body produces that relaxes muscles in the penis.
+All four medications enhance the effects of nitric oxide — a natural chemical your body produces that relaxes muscles in the penis.
 This increases blood flow and allows you to get an erection in response to sexual stimulation.
-These medications vary in dosage, how long they work and their side effects.
-Your doctor will take into account your particular situation to determine which medication may work best.

-Possible side effects include flushing, nasal congestion, headache, visual changes and stomach upset.
+The medications vary in dosage, how long they work and side effects.
+Possible side effects include flushing, nasal congestion, headache, visual changes, backache and stomach upset.

-These medications may not fix your erectile dysfunction immediately.
-You may need to work with your doctor to find the right medication and dose for you.
+Your doctor will consider your particular situation to determine which medication might work best.
+These medications might not fix your erectile dysfunction immediately.
+You might need to work with your doctor to find the right medication and dosage for you.

-- Take a blood-thinning (anticoagulant) medication, alpha blockers for enlarged prostate (benign prostatic hyperplasia) or high blood pressure medications
+- Take a blood-thinning (anticoagulant) medication or high blood pressure medications

 - Have heart disease or heart failure